dhruvil-patel/persistent-redis/README.md

 ## Assumptions

--Whenever Redis is up Mysql will be up, so no need to maintain queue.
+- Whenever Redis is up Mysql will be up, so no need to maintain queue
--When redis and mysql both down , no service will be provided.
+- When redis and mysql both down , no service will be provided
--When redis is down and mysql is up only get queries will be served.
+- When redis is down and mysql is up only get queries will be served.

 ## Commands Supported